mliew21396/remote-work/week-1/3-cli-exploration/README.md

 Maybe you can `pushd` to the `pagers` directory and search for all the lines containing `GET` inside the `development.log` file.
 Maybe that creates too much output.
-You could, perhaps use a tool we've just discussed to limit that output.
+You could, perhaps use a tool we've just discussed to limit that output (You'll need to research how to combine these).
 When you're done you can `popd` back whence you came.

 ### Release 5: Finding a File